ARTenshi/robovision_ros2/robovision_2/README.md

 ## 2.3.1 BGR to Grayscale

-Now that we have an idea of the compostition of an image and some understandig of our code, let's add some image transformations.
+Now that we have an idea of the composition of an image and an understanding of our code, let's add some image transformations.
 We will show you how to apply one of the built-in functions in OpenCV, so you can explore all the available functions depending on your task at hand.

 Let's change our image from color to grayscale.
-We can understand a gray scale as a color image where the `Gray` value is a combination of the different color channels as follows:
+We can understand a grayscale as a color image where the `Gray` value is a combination of the different color channels as follows:

 ![equation](https://latex.codecogs.com/svg.latex?Gray=((0.3*R)&plus;(0.59*G)&plus;(0.11*B)))

 and it has the same value in its three channels, i.e. RGB = [Gray, Gray, Gray].
-Therefore, to reduce the memory used, many systems only uses a one channel matrix with a single Gray value per pixel: RGB = [Gray].
+Therefore, to reduce the memory used, many systems only use a one-channel matrix with a single Gray value per pixel: RGB = [Gray].

 ### C++

-Please complete the provided code with the following instructions as appropiated.
+Please complete the provided code with the following instructions as appropriate.
 We first create a new matrix `img_gray` and apply the OpenCV `cvtColor` function to our original `img` image:

 ```
 cv::Mat img_gray;